jaredpar/roslyn/notes.md

 ## Plan

-1. Change RunTests to just drop the files on disk
+1. Change RunTests to just drop the files on disk.
+Those are then uploaded with the rest of the payload
 2. Make sure there is a README in the folder of all of our build tools that better explain their purpose and how they fit into the build process

 ## Todo